GEM-benchmark/NL-Augmenter/transformations/wordstonumbers/README.md

 - https://www.browserling.com/tools/words-to-numbers cannot handle capital letters
 - https://www.dcode.fr/writing-words-numbers does not provide source code

-Our code is primarily loosely adapted from https://stackoverflow.com/questions/493174/is-there-a-way-to-convert-number-words-to-integers, though our implementation is more general and handles sentences where only part of the sentence refers to a number.
+Our code is very loosely adapted from https://stackoverflow.com/questions/493174/is-there-a-way-to-convert-number-words-to-integers, though our implementation is more general and handles sentences where only part of the sentence refers to a number.

 ## What are the limitations of this transformation?
 - Very large numbers (>10^66) have special names that are not included here as they are likely used rarely in common language
-- The transformation does not work well with mixed-representation numbers, e.g. "140 million"
+- The transformation does not work with mixed-representation numbers, e.g. "140 million"
-- The transformation does not work with unconventionally-formatted numbers, e.g. "one thousand million" in place of "one billion"
+- The transformation does not work with unconventionally-formatted numbers, e.g. "one thousand million" in place of "one billion", and assumes a standard formatting like "one million, three hundred thousand, seven hundred forty-two"
+- The transformation may fail in settings where the actual references are ambiguous, e.g. "The numbers five hundred, forty two, and six are even"
-- Could handle output styled numbers, e.g. "1000000" as "1000000"
+- As an easy extension we could output styled numbers, e.g. "1000000" as "1,000,000"
-- Assumes formatting and well-formed input of number words
-- While the number of people at the event was two thousand, one million people showed up to vote
-- Doesn't allow for "and" like in "three hundred and twelve"